 Since June 2014, the Planning Division of Development Services has been working on a new Growth Policy for the City.
 This is the Our Missoula Project.
 Hundreds of comments have been collected from community members during various outreach activities including markets, festivals, and presentations.
 We conducted 30 listening sessions on the various topics that can be addressed in the community plan, ranging from economic development to social services, and taking on topics like arts and culture as well as aging needs.
 You can listen and view a 13-minute summary of the sessions.
 Additionally, we've nearly completed the Missoula Asset Mapping project, about which you can read on the Community Builder's website.

-Open House April 30 from 4 to 7:30 pm at the Doubletree City of Missoula Development Services planning staff along with Our Missoula Project citizen volunteers invites the public to an open house unveiling draft policy language and future land use scenarios for Missoula’s Growth Policy.
-The open house is an opportunity to comment on the goals and objectives of the six citizen focus groups who have met over the last half year to create community policy direction for Missoula city.
+City of Missoula Development Services planning staff along with Our Missoula Project citizen volunteers unveiled draft policy language and future land use scenarios for Missoula’s Growth Policy.
+The (virtual )open house is an opportunity to comment on the goals and objectives of the six citizen focus groups who have met over the last half year to create community policy direction for Missoula city.

 The focus groups as well as the Steering Committee have also been considering the future land use map, a state-mandated component of a growth policy, which conveys how the community would like to grow over the next 20 years.
 Scenarios for this map will be on display at the Open House.
 The public can drop by at their convenience.
 Our Open House Invitation has more information!

 Focus Groups wrap up Goals and Objectives After six months of work, the six focus groups have wrapped up their goals and objectives!
 Meeting notes are posted and each group's goals and objectives are or will shortly be posted in each respective group's web page.
-Additionally, focus group work will be on display at a public open house April 30th.
+Additionally, focus group work was on display at the public open house April 30th.
 See the Virtual Open House for more info.

 What's going on right now?